aghanoury/m202a-wifi-sensing/docs/report.md

 showcase concrete data on exploring various choices for sampling rate.
 Therefore, this work aims to explore both of those dimensions.

+The novelty of our project is that, there is not one specific sampling rate that is claimed to be the best.
+Each research group uses what they consider the best in their case.
+This results in not having a standardized set to which new researchers can reference that would save them time and effort at the beginning of their research.

+Our metrics of success are the following:

+The first thing we want to show is what happens to the model if we were to change the sampling rate.
+    What happens to the accuracy?
+    Does it depend on the model used?
+    Does it depend on the dataset?

+We want to be able to categorize these details because many papers use different sampling rates to essentially do the same thing, identification over WiFi.

 ## 2. Background and Related Work